Achieving the Dream Data

 Four time Indianapolis 500 winner Rick Mears once said “To finish first, you must first finish.”
 For students to succeed and ultimately complete a degree or certificate they must stay in college, persisting to graduation.

-Fall-to-fall persistence for Black and Hispanic students, as seen in the chart above, lags behind non Black/Hispanic students by as much as 19 percent (Fall-2011).
-Click here for more…
+Fall-to-fall persistence for Black and Hispanic students, as seen in the chart above, lags behind non Black/Hispanic students by as much as 20 percent (Fall-2011).
+Click here for more recent information…

 The three-year completion rate for all students entering in the fall as matriculated, 1st-time/transfer students over the three-year period from Fall-2010 through Fall-2012 was 24.2 percent.
 Black and Hispanic students succeeded at a much lower rate, as seen in the chart below.